What Is the Metaverse, and Why Does It Matter to the Crypto Space?

 The earliest concepts of the metaverse were escapist, offering people a dystopian future as an escape from chaos.
 Today’s metaverse is different.
 Largely focused on connecting with others — often in the form of gaming — the metaverse now offers open-world gaming and experiences, and new ways to connect meaningfully in an increasingly wired world.

 With the metaverse, we can engage in a variety of real-world activities and social interactions through games that users both develop and play.
-These games are supported by a virtual economy with roots in the real world, granting you new ways to build actual wealth through virtual goods, digital stocks, non-fungible tokens and cryptocurrency.
+These games are supported by a virtual economy with roots in the real world, granting you new ways to build actual wealth through virtual goods such as virtual land real estate, digital stocks, non-fungible tokens and cryptocurrency.

 The Qualities It Takes to Build a Metaverse